redis/redis-om-python/README.md

 ### Object Mapping

-With Redis Velvet, you get powerful data modeling, validation, and query expressions with a small amount of code.
+With Redis OM, you get powerful data modeling, validation, and query expressions with a small amount of code.
 Check out this example:

 ```python
 import datetime